TankerHQ/spec/concepts.md

 A *Trustchain* is identified by a unique ID, a name, and a [Trustchain Signature Key Pair].
 The name is informative only.

 The [Trustchain Signature Key Pair] is generated client-side by the *customer* during the *Trustchain* creation.
-The Private Signature Key is called *app secret* in the dashboard.
+The Private Signature Key is called *app secret* in the App management API.

 As such, it is only known by the *customer* and cannot be recovered by *Tanker* in any way - except if the "test mode" is enabled.

 The public part of the [Trustchain Signature Key Pair] is included in the *Trustchain*'s root *block*.
-The *Trustchain* ID is actually the hash of the *Trustchain* root *block* and is named *app ID* in the dashboard.
+The *Trustchain* ID is actually the hash of the *Trustchain* root *block* and is named *app ID* in the App management API.

 ### User ID